chaostoolkit/walkthrough/SETUP.md

 Chaos Mesh is a powerful fault injection tool for Kubernetes which can create turbulences on physical and OS resources.

 It is used by the Chaos Toolkit in rich Chaos Engineering experiments.
+To install and run Chaos Mesh, open a new terminal window and run:

 ```console
 $ curl -sSL https://mirrors.chaos-mesh.org/v1.0.2/install.sh | bash